ARTHIK22/AI-Powered-Academic-Project-Evaluation-Platform/README.md

 Contributions are welcome!
 Please open an issue to discuss any major changes before submitting a pull request.

-1. Fork the repo
-2. Create a feature branch (`git checkout -b feature/my-feature`)
+1. Create a feature branch (`git checkout -b feature/my-feature`)
-3. Commit your changes
+2. Commit your changes
-4. Push and open a Pull Request
+3. Push and open a Pull Request

----

-## 📄 License

-No license has been specified for this project yet.
-Please add a `LICENSE` file if you intend to open-source it.